jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 The latter statement can be verified by careful examination of @fig_67.
 In regions were the element lengths is small more force points are accounted there.
 As a consequence, the mentioned likelyhood to generate centroids there is falsely increased.
 Where the centroids or #gls("lie") should be placed is not known beforehand.
-Through the centroid posistion, kmeans++ gives exactly these informaiton, that is the centers of the #glspl("lie").
+Through the centroid posistion, k-means++ gives exactly these informaiton, that is the centers of the #glspl("lie").
-If a preferred direction were unknowingly provided through an incorrect data format, the kmeans++ output would be partially or completely unusable.
+If a preferred direction were unknowingly provided through an incorrect data format, the k-means++ output would be partially or completely unusable.

 // --------------------------------- adjust --------------------------------- //
-To adjust the kmeans++ input data format, it must be defined how many individual forces are to be found over a reference length.
+To adjust the k-means++ input data format, it must be defined how many individual forces are to be found over a reference length.
 Thus, for each element, depending on its element length, it is defined into how many uniformly distributed partial point forces the distributed load is approximated.
 According to @eq_83, at a length of $100 "mm"$, a distributed load [N $"mm"^(-1)$] is approximated by 20 partial point loads [N].
 Note, the units are given to make things easier to understand and can be adapted to required units.